(based on OREB stats 2020/ Areas:

 Nepean is home to excellent local schools in the public and catholic sectors for both elementary and secondary students.
 Additionally, there is beautiful green space with an array of trees blanketing the surrounding parks.
 The Nepean Sportsplex hosts many recreational programs for people of all ages encourages the benefits of an active lifestyle.

 Nepean is home to many different types of local businesses and specialty stores that cater to most of the needs of its residents and homeowners.
 Here you can find hairdressers and barber shops, medical clinics, massage therapy, restaurants, karate, yoga, fitness centres, music schools, dance studios, office supply stores, cobblers, florists, grocers, hardware stores, and much more.
 Provided all the excellent benefits of living in the city of Nepean, most residents don’t mind venturing into the neighbouring Kanata and Vanier communities for needs that exceed what is provided here, if the need presents itself.

-With our office located just off of the 417 highway on Carling Avenue, our real estate professionals know the community and surrounding area well.
+With our office located 5 offices located in the area, our real estate professionals know the community and surrounding area well.
 If you have any questions or are interested in finding out more about real estate in the Nepean area please reach out to us anytime!